Tips for Carrying Clothes for Ladakh Trip

 What clothes to wear in Leh Ladakh in November?

 November is a winter month.
-Hence, you must carry heavy woolens for a Ladakh trip in November.
+Hence, you must carry heavy woolen for a Ladakh trip in November.
 Among the list mentioned in this article, the must-have clothing items to carry to Ladakh in November are listed as

 — heavy woolen jacket or parka (windproof),